vitrivr/vitrivr-ng/README.md

 That's it.
 Now you should be ready to run Vitrivr NG!

 ## Configure
 The configuration of Vitrivr NG can be made through the **src/config.json** file.
 Most importantly, you have to adjust the `api.host` and `api.port` settings so that they point to a running instance of Cineast.
 Furthermore, you have to adjust the URLs under `resources.host_thumbnails` and `resources.host_object`.
-All reference to thumbnails and media objects will be resolved relative to those locations.
+All references to thumbnails and media files will be resolved relative to those locations.

 ## Development server